Emergency-Response-Demo/erdemo.io/gettingstarted.md

 8. **Mission**
    When a Responder is assigned an Incident, a Mission is created.
 The Mission defines where the Responder needs to go to collect the victims of the Incident (the Way Point) and what shelter the victims should be dropped off at (the Target Location).
 The mission also has details of the responders location history.

+9. **Priority Zone**
+   A *priority zone* might be defined.
+A *priority zone* is a geographic region that the Incident Commander has created that indicates an area within which the evacuation of Incidents should be prioritized, other things being equal (the area has some aspect of heightened danger, more flooding anticipated, fire, etc).

 Upon the existence of an evacuation *incident* and a suitable volunteer *responder*, the Emergency Response application then simulates the responder navigating to the *pick-up point* and then to the *drop-off point*.